goat-anti-rabbit/circle_of_life/README.md

 We start out with simple population models, and want to add more and more features to our organisms.

 Collaborators:

-Homa
+Homa Papoli

-Sandra
+Sandra Oliveira

-Ana
+Ana Pinharanda

+Jan Aerts

+Stefan Laurent

 Rik Verdonck
-Jan Aerts
-Stefan